CrystalScepter/dota-archive/README.md

 This repository contains most DotA Allstars maps released for Warcraft 3, for preservation purposes.

+Most of these maps can be played with a v1.27 WC3, but versions between 6.00 and 6.19b require an older patch (v1.21b, for example)

 # Missing Maps

 The following table contains all maps currently missing in the archive, according to reliable sources.